Binance Market Update (2022-11-09)

 Binance

-The global cryptocurrency market cap now stands at $0.85T, down by -12.36% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.84T, down by -8.25% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include BNX, PAXG, and GHST, up by 0%, -0%, and -3%, respectively.
+Market outperformers include TRIBE, USTC, and LUNC, up by 15%, 6%, and 6%, respectively.

 Market movers: